calebscotsonpike/silly-bot/README.md

 @edited by Caleb Scotson Pike
 @last modified 2020-12-10

 This is a very silly chat bot with no AI at all.
+The silly bot is a slight improvement on the useless bot.
 For a software engineering class.
 Original program developed by Tomas Petricek.